WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Remove MOVE.* and MAPPINGS.* on uninstall.
 Remove ARGS.* and READLN.* on interactive uninstall.
 Remove the component-specific backup directory if it is empty.
 Remove the mod-wide backup directory if it is empty.
+  * --process-script implies --quick-log --skip-at-view.

   * TBD:
     * UNINSTALL_MOVE_AFTER_COPY.
-    * Close MAPPING.* files.
-    * --process-script implies --quick-log --skip-at-view.

 Version 213:
   * --save-components-name added.
 It will reprint WeiDU.log, while outputting